MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-deploy-client.md

 ## Next steps

-Perform any of the following quickstarts and tutorials to get started with the Azure Information client:
+See any of the following quickstarts and tutorials to get started with the Azure Information client:

 - [Quickstart: Installing the Azure Information Protection (AIP) unified labeling scanner](quickstart-install-scanner.md)
 - [Tutorial: Finding your sensitive content with the Azure Information Protection (AIP) scanner](tutorial-scan-networks-and-content.md)